BjarkeHautop/ChessEngine.jl/docs/src/benchmarks.md

-Starting from version 0.1.2 of OrbisChessEngine this page shows benchmark results for perft for various depths.
+Starting from version 0.2.0 of OrbisChessEngine this page shows benchmark results for perft for various depths.
+Can be used to compare performance with older versions.

 ## Benchmark Results